 The two graduate schools that won funding in the German national Excellence Initiative, Berlin Graduate School Muslim Cultures and Societies and the Graduate School of East Asian Studies, as well as the Excellence Cluster Topoi are just a few examples of the outstanding academic achievements of the Department of History and Cultural Studies.
 Members of the department are involved in several Interdisciplinary Centers that provide platforms for dealing with a particular interdisciplinary research topic.

-In addition to the Department of History and Cultural Studies, there are eleven other academic departments and three central institutes at Freie Universität:
+In addition to the Department of History and Cultural Studies, there are eleven other academic departments and four central institutes at Freie Universität: